 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against James River Group, Orphazyme, Full Truck, and Kanzhun and Encourages Investors to Contact the Firm

-NEW YORK, July 14, 2021 (GLOBE NEWSWIRE) -- , July 14, 2021 - Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of James River Group Holdings, Ltd. (NASDAQ:JRVR).
+NEW YORK, July 21, 2021 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of James River Group Holdings, Ltd. (NASDAQ:JRVR), Orphazyme A/S (NASDAQ:ORPH), Full Truck Alliance Co.
+Ltd. (NYSE:YMM), and Kanzhun, Ltd. (NASDAQ:BZ).
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 James River Group Holdings, Ltd. (NASDAQ:JRVR)